TAlkam/predicting-customer-churn/README.md

 ### Results

-The Random Forest model showed the best performance with the following metrics:
+The Decision Tree model showed the best performance with the following metrics:
 - **Accuracy:** 98.89%
 - **Precision:** 99.25%
 - **Recall:** 98.52%